Skip to content

 arg_attrs = None

-# Parse return type
+# Parse return types

-res_attrs = None
+return_types, res_attrs = _parse_func_outputs(parser)

 extra_attributes = parser.parse_optional_attr_dict_with_keyword(reserved_attr_names)